Bani57/dnmf-python/README.md

     dnmf = DNMF()
     F = dnmf(A)
     ```
-- To run a quick test of the algorithm with an example graph, run `python src/test.py`
+- To run a quick test of the algorithm with an example graph, run `python test.py` from inside the `src/dnmf/` directory

 -----------